Semi-Detached, Suburban Mr. James: Background

 1966 was a tumultuous and relatively difficult year for Manfred Mann, due to several changes in their lineup.
 Their lead singer, Paul Jones had left the group shortly after their single "Pretty Flamingo" had reached number one on the Record Retailer chart.
 Jones was shortly followed by the departure of bassist Jack Bruce, after which Manfred Mann hired Mike d'Abo as a vocalist and Klaus Voormann as a bassist.
 After signing with Fontana Records, the band collaborated with Shel Talmy, an old acquaintance of theirs, which produced "Just Like a Woman".
 It reached number 10 on Record Retailer, which proved that Manfred Mann were able to keep their momentum and relevance following the departure of Jones and according to AllMusic's Bruce Eder, also established their "commercial credibility".

 In search for new material to follow up "Just Like a Woman", the band initially had planned on covering another song by Bob Dylan, which generated some friction between band members, a number of which thought it would have been generic and formulaic.
 (Note: By this point, Manfred Mann had already recorded three Bob Dylan compositions; "If You Gotta Go, Go Now", "With God on Our Side" (both 1965) and "Just Like a Woman".)
 Instead, Talmy presented Manfred Mann with tapes from the Denmark Street publishing offices, where Geoff Stephens and John Carter wrote their music.
 Both Stephens and Carter were part of a niche group of English songwriters that "compared very favorably" to their American counterparts.
 For the song, the duo had embraced the conservative nature of Denmark Street rather than the youth subculture that was growing in London, meaning that it was more straightforward.
-Greg Russo states that the composition was rather unorthodox coming from them, as it was not primarily a love song which they'd previously written about.
+Greg Russo states that the composition was rather unorthodox coming from them, as it was not primarily a love song which they had previously written.